 - HADM 1150, Organizational Behavior and Leadership Skills (3 credits, fall or spring)

-- ILROB 1220, Introduction to Organizational Behavior (3 credits, fall or spring)
+- ILROB 1220, Introduction to Organizational Behavior (3 credits, fall, spring or summer)

 - MILS 1102, Foundations in Leadership (1 credit, spring)

 3. Co-Curricular Activity: LEAD 1960, Leadership Training Practicum

 This introductory course is limited to students in the Leadership Minor who are involved in formal training provided by the Office of Engaged Initiatives (Stage 1 activity for Certificate in Engaged Leadership plus retreat), Public Service Center, Greek leadership, Big Red Leadership Institute, Cornell Outdoor Education, Dyson Fellows program, or other approved program.
 Topics covered in the approved program should include: Reflection on what it means to be a leader; various models/styles of leadership; assessing personal strengths and weaknesses; team building and group values; motivation and engagement; managing conflict; and leading with authenticity and a personal leadership philosophy.
 Approximately 15 hours of formal classroom instruction is equivalent to one credit hour.